Nadim Mostafa: Career

 On 13 May 2009, Mostafa surrendered before a Rajshahi court and was sent to jail by Judge Lutfa Begum.
 Mostafa secured bail from a bench of the Bangladesh High Court on 5 June 2009.
 On 14 July 2009, a victim of Bangla Bhai sued Mostafa for allegedly supporting the terrorist in 2004.

 On 22 March 2011, supporters of Mostafa clashed with activists of the Awami League in Rajshahi.
 In April 2011, an investigation commission found that he was involved in the repression of religious minorities during the 2001 Bangladesh post-election violence.

-On 30 April 2012, Mostafa participated in a countrywide strike called by Bangladesh Nationalist Party in which 10 people were injured in Rajshahi.
-Mizanur Rahman Minu, joint secretary of the Rajshahi District unit of the Bangladesh Nationalist Party, burned Mostafa's effigies while allegeding that Mostafa's supporters dominated all committees of Bangladesh Nationalist Party in the district on 19 December 2012.
+On 30 April 2012, Mostafa participated in a countrywide strike called by the Bangladesh Nationalist Party in which 10 people were injured in Rajshahi.
+Mizanur Rahman Minu, joint secretary of the Rajshahi District unit of the Bangladesh Nationalist Party, burned Mostafa's effigies while alleging that Mostafa's supporters dominated all committees of the Bangladesh Nationalist Party in the district on 19 December 2012.
 Mostafa was the president of the Rajshahi District unit of the Bangladesh Nationalist Party.

 Mostafa was injured while participating in a hartal (strike) in Rajshahi on 23 April 2013.
-It was the first day of a 36-hour countrywide strike called by Bangladesh Nationalist Party.
+It was the first day of a 36-hour countrywide strike called by the Bangladesh Nationalist Party.
 On 29 September 2013, Mostafa was sued along with 89 others for their involvement in the death of Constable Siddhartha Chandra Sarkar.
 On 26 December 2012, Siddhartha Chandra Sarkar was killed and eight other police officers were injured in a bomb attack on a police van by Bangladesh Nationalist Party activists during a strike.

-Mostafa was nominated by Bangladesh Nationalist Party to contest the 2018 general election from Rajshahi-5.
-Bangladesh Nationalist Party originally nominated professor Nazrul Islam and then later gave the nomination to Mostafa.
-Bangladesh High Court in a verdict disallowed him from participating in the election.
+Mostafa was nominated by the Bangladesh Nationalist Party to contest the 2018 general election from Rajshahi-5.
+The Bangladesh Nationalist Party originally nominated Professor Nazrul Islam and then later gave the nomination to Mostafa.
+The Bangladesh High Court, in a verdict, disallowed him from participating in the election.